NERDStack/nerdstack.github.io/getstarted.md

 You'll need to create a DocumentDB account on Azure to store your data.

-> **NOTE:** This tutorial uses the [Azure Portal](https://portal.azure.com) to create your DocumentDB.
-If you're more comfortable with a command line interface, you can also create your DocumentDB database through Azure's [cross-platform command-line interface](https://docs.microsoft.com/en-us/azure/xplat-cli-install?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) or [Azure PowerShell](https://docs.microsoft.com/powershell/).
+> **NOTE:** This tutorial uses the [Azure Portal](https://portal.azure.com) to create your DocumentDB account.
+If you're more comfortable with a command line interface, you can also create your DocumentDB account through Azure's [cross-platform command-line interface](https://docs.microsoft.com/en-us/azure/xplat-cli-install?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) or [Azure PowerShell](https://docs.microsoft.com/powershell/).

 1. Sign in to the [Azure Portal](https://portal.azure.com).